-The Group's exposure to market risk for changes in interest rates relates primarily to short-term bank deposits and cash with AGD.
+The Group's exposure to market risk for changes in interest rates relates primarily to short-term fixed deposits, cash with AGD, and quoted debt investments managed by professional fund managers.
 The interest rates for cash with AGD are based on deposit rates determined by the financial institutions with which the cash are deposited and are expected to move in tandem with market interest rate movements.
+Changes in interest rates may also result in market price fluctuations for the Group's quoted debt investments and bond futures contracts.